 In just half an hour, you will have a full platter of oven baked tacos on the table and can let everyone customize them with whatever fixings and toppings they like.

 I like to add a slice of creamy avocado, a squeeze of lime, and extra hot sauce to these crispy fish tacos for a nice combination of flavors and textures.
 Here are a few more dishes to serve alongside.

-Tips for Crispy Fish
+Tips for Baking Crispy Coasted Fish